Article

 Scenarios

-• Alex is a nursing associate currently on the top pay point of band 4.
-Alex wishes to undertake a nursing degree apprenticeship (two-year conversion/top up route) which, on completion, will qualify them for a band 5 registered nurse role.
+• a) Alex is a nursing associate currently on the top pay point of band 4.
+Alex wishes to undertake a nursing degree apprenticeship (2-year conversion/top up route) which, on completion, will qualify them for a band 5 registered nurse role.

-In their trust apprentices are paid using annex 21, which means that in the first year of the course pay is set at 70 per cent of the top of band 5.
-For 2023/24 this amounts to £24,206.7, which is less than Alex’s current pay point (£27,596 per annum (pa)).
-Therefore, in order for Alex to not experience a detriment to basic pay whilst undertaking the apprenticeship, their pay will be preserved at their current pay point (top band 4) As they are already at the top of band 4 there will be no further pay progression during the apprenticeship.
+In their trust, apprentices are paid using annex 21 which means that in the first year of the course pay is set at 70% of the top of band 5.
+For 2023/24 this amounts to £24,206.7, which is less than Alex’s current pay point (£27,596pa).
+Therefore, in order for Alex to not experience a detriment to basic pay whilst undertaking the apprenticeship, their pay will be preserved at their current pay point (top band 4).
+As they are already at the top of band 4 there will be no further pay progression during the apprenticeship.

-Their trust uses annex 21 for degree apprenticeships.
-As this is a four-year course, the pay would be as follows
+Their Trust uses annex 21 for degree apprenticeships.
+As this is a 4-year course, the pay would be as follows:

 This would mean that Kim would qualify for pay preservation as they would be better off staying at their top band 3 rate.
 Their pay in years two to four would need to take into account pay rates at that time but it is likely that their full band 3 rate will continue to be higher than the annex 21 calculation.